InfiniteTachyon/InfiniteTachyon.github.io/README.md

 # Terminal-Website
-Personal Website, styled as a computer terminal
+Personal Website, styled as a computer terminal.
+To access the website, please navigate to:  https://infinitetachyon.github.io/